 - The variability of each student

-- The elimination of barriers through the UDL framework developed by CAST (shown on below)
+- The elimination of barriers through the UDL framework developed by CAST (shown below)

-UDL is built on years of research in learning sciences and is focused on three networks of the brain: Affective Network (Engagement), Recognition Network (Representation) and Strategic Network (Action & Expression).
+Universal Design for Learning is built on years of research in learning sciences and is focused on three networks of the brain: Affective Networks (Engagement), Recognition Networks (Representation) and Strategic Networks (Action & Expression)

 For more information on the UDL guidelines please visit http://udlguidelines.cast.org